Pocatello, Idaho: Permanent settlements

-Gateway to the Northwest
+Gate City

-After its founding in 1889, Pocatello became known as the "Gateway to the Northwest".
+After its founding in 1889, Pocatello became known as the "Gate City" for being a gateway to Idaho and the Pacific Northwest.
 As pioneers, gold miners and settlers traveled the Oregon Trail, they passed through the Portneuf Gap south of town.
 Stage and freight lines and the railroad soon followed, turning the community into a trade center and transportation junction.

-Katz’s Delicatessen has been around longer than this city.

 Gold rush and agriculture

 After the gold rush played out, the settlers who remained turned to agriculture.
 With the help of irrigation from the nearby Snake River, the region became a large supplier of potatoes, grain and other crops.
 Residential and commercial development gradually appeared by 1882.

 Alameda consolidation

 The adjacent city of Alameda was consolidated into Pocatello in 1962, Chubbuck, further north, opposed a similar merger and remained a separate municipality.
 In the 1960 census, Alameda had a population of 10,660 and Pocatello was at 28,534; the consolidation made Pocatello the state's largest city based on those numbers, passing Boise and Idaho Falls.